chef/supermarket/docs/CONFIGURING.md

 * `join_ccla`, Enables the ability for users to join CCLAs that they don't be long to.
 * `no_crawl`, Adds noindex, nofollow meta tags so search engines won't crawl Supermarket.
-* `fieri`, Enables the ability for Cookbook Versions to be evaluated by Fieri when uploaded
+* `fieri`, Enables the ability for Cookbook Versions to be evaluated by Fieri
+* `announcement`, Enables the foldable annoucement banner that is displayed on all views. when uploaded